Compound arch: History

-compound arches were built from semicircular rings, but later the pointed arches were also compounded, for example, to form the west door portal of the Assumption of Blessed Mary and St Nicholas church in Etchingham (14th century).
+compound arches were built from semicircular segments, but later the pointed arches were also compounded, for example, to form the west door portal of the Assumption of Blessed Mary and St Nicholas church in Etchingham (14th century).
 The early French example is the church of Saint-Philbert-de-Grand-Lieu.

 Recessed orders

 The recessed orders were also known in Ancient Rome (Arles Amphitheatre, 90 AD, Trier Imperial Baths, 4th century AD).
 They can be found in Hagia Sophia (537 AD), Basilica of Sant'Apollinare in Classe (also 6th century).
 Romanesque and Gothic architects clearly preferred the recessed orders; this can be partially explained by the desire to save on expensive ashlar (the core of thick walls and of the widest outer order could then be filled with cheap rubble.